Bobby Lee (musician)

-Bobby Lee (Robert Paul Lee born 1949, died 2023), was a pedal steel guitar player and active promoter of the instrument, creating several Internet websites and most recognized as the founder of the Steel Guitar Forum.
+Bobby Lee (Robert Paul Lee born 1949, died 2023), was a pedal steel guitar player and active promoter of the instrument, creating several Internet websites and most recognized as the founder of the website the Steel Guitar Forum.

-Inspired by the steel guitar styles of Jerry Garcia (with The Grateful Dead) and Don Helms (with Hank Williams), Bobby Lee took up the steel guitar in 1972.
+Inspired by the steel guitar styles of Jerry Garcia and Don Helms, Bobby Lee took up the steel guitar in 1972.
 He started performing with country bands in Northern California in 1975, and became a common fixture in Sonoma County's country music scene starting in 1979.
 His country band affiliations included The Cowpokes, The Western Rhythm Gang, The Wheelers, Scott Gerber, The StringBusters and The Country All-Stars, among many others.
 In 1996, he recorded and produced Quasar Steel Guitar, a CD of his steel guitar music.